saiyedduri/Housing-prices-prediction/README.md

 # Selection of the model:

 However, to find the best regression model that generalizes on unseen data, cross validation strategy has been employed.
-In this strategy, the regression models are trained on different validation sets and identify the  metrics  R² score,mean absolute error, mean square error
+In this strategy, the regression models are trained on different validation sets and identify the  metrics  R² score,mean absolute error, mean square error and mean absolute percentage error.

 ![alt text](comparision_metrics.png)